Stroke: Thrombotic stroke

-Anemia causes increase blood flow in the blood circulatory system.
+Anemia causes increased blood flow in the blood circulatory system.
 This causes the endothelial cells of the blood vessels to express adhesion factors which encourages the clotting of blood and formation of thrombus.
-Sickle-cell anemia, which can cause blood cells to clump up and block blood vessels, can also lead to stroke.
-Stroke is the second leading cause of death in people under 20 with sickle-cell anemia.
+Sickle-cell anemia, which can cause blood cells to clump up and block blood vessels, can also lead to a stroke.
+A stroke is the second leading cause of death in people under 20 with sickle-cell anemia.

 Embolic stroke

 An embolic stroke refers to an arterial embolism (a blockage of an artery) by an embolus, a traveling particle or debris in the arterial bloodstream originating from elsewhere.
 An embolus is most frequently a thrombus, but it can also be a number of other substances including fat (e.g., from bone marrow in a broken bone), air, cancer cells or clumps of bacteria (usually from infectious endocarditis).

 Because an embolus arises from elsewhere, local therapy solves the problem only temporarily.
 Thus, the source of the embolus must be identified.
 Because the embolic blockage is sudden in onset, symptoms are usually maximal at the start.
 Also, symptoms may be transient as the embolus is partially resorbed and moves to a different location or dissipates altogether.

 Emboli most commonly arise from the heart (especially in atrial fibrillation) but may originate from elsewhere in the arterial tree.
-In paradoxical embolism, a deep vein thrombosis embolizes through an atrial or ventricular septal defect in the heart into the brain.
+In a paradoxical embolism, a deep vein thrombosis embolizes through an atrial or ventricular septal defect in the heart into the brain.

-Causes of stroke related to the heart can be distinguished between high- and low-risk:
+Causes of a stroke related to the heart can be distinguished between high- and low-risk: